yomguy/docker-composition-installer/README.md

 ```
 usage: install.py [-h] [--uninstall] [--systemd] [config_file]

-Install a docker composition as a daemon with boot init (SysVinit by default).
+Install this docker composition program as a daemon with boot init (sysvinit
+by default).

 positional arguments:
   config_file  the path of the YAML composition to install